-Notes: Soldier Malaysian Ants have two large poison glands that the ant employs to incapacitate invaders and defend the colony.
+Soldier Malaysian ants have two large poison glands that the ant employs to incapacitate invaders and defend the colony.
 It does this by violently flexing so that its abdomen splits open and that causes the fluid-filled glands to burst and spray the enemy with the sticky poisonous substance.

-Their greatest defense mechanism: It rubs itself, and its teeth, in a poisonous substance secreted from glands on their arms.
-For some predators, this poison can cause anaphylactic shock
+Their greatest defense mechanism: Rubbing itself, and its teeth, in a poisonous substance secreted from glands on their arms.
+For some predators, this poison can cause anaphylactic shock.

-Notes: Normally a very slow moving creature, it is rather vulnerable to predators.
-To counteract this, they have poisonous glands on its arms that it rubs on its fur or lick to make the teeth poisonous in order to defend itself.
+Normally a very slow-moving creature, the loris is rather vulnerable to predators.
+To counteract this, it has poisonous glands on its arms that it rubs on its fur or licks to make the teeth poisonous in order to defend itself.
 More amazing still, the toxin is only activated when mixed with the loris's saliva in a natural chemical reaction.
 This makes it the only known venomous primate.

 Species: The Porcupine

-Their greatest defense mechanism: It uses its quills to counter-attack potential predators.
+Their greatest defense mechanism: Using its quills to counter-attack potential predators.

-Notes: The Porcupine uses a timeless strategy in nature - attack is the best form of defense.
-It uses its very long quills to charge backward or sideways at attackers.
+The porcupine uses a timeless strategy in nature — that attack is the best form of defense.
+It does this by raising its very long quills and charging backward or sideways at attackers.
 They can also stand their ground in defense situations, much like the phalanxes of old.

 Species: The Bombardier Beetle

-Their greatest defense mechanism: It squirts a noxious concoction of chemicals that, when mixed, form an explosive reaction of hot fluid.
+Their greatest defense mechanism: Squirting a noxious concoction of chemicals that, when mixed, form an explosive reaction of hot fluid.

 Species: Texas Horned Lizard

-Their greatest defense mechanism: It squirts blood, under pressure, from its eyes.
+Their greatest defense mechanism: Squirting pressurized blood from its eyes.

-When threatened, the Texas Horned Lizard is able to squirt its own pressurized blood at any potential attacker.
-This is, however, the last resort if its camouflage and physical spiked defenses fail it.
+When threatened, the Texas horned lizard is able to squirt its own pressurized blood at any potential attacker.
+This is, however, the last resort for when its camouflage and physical spiked defenses fail.

 Species: Iberian Ribbed Newt

-Notes: When attacked, this newt is able to push it ribs outside of its skin to form spikes that help to defend itself.
+When attacked, this newt is able to push its ribs outside of its skin to form spikes that help to defend itself.
 It does this by moving them away from the spine and increasing their angle by 15 degrees.

 Species: The Hagfish

-Their greatest defense mechanism: It is able to expel a slimy substance that can clog up the gills of attackers
+Their greatest defense mechanism: Expelling a slimy substance that can clog up the gills of attackers.

 This substance, once it mixes with water, expands and can clog up, and choke enemy fish's gills.